 Healthcare awareness programs are very important in Africa, you will be able to inform local children about issues, run workshops and also screen people for illness.
 You will be able to contribute to current programs and also help create new initivies going forward meaning you will have an impact long after you have left.
 These projects are based all over the continent and there will be lots of time to explore the local areas and various sightseeing activities are available.

-Social Work & Youth Engagement
+Educational, Social Work & Youth Projects

 Social work extends far beyond the traditional one-on-one format.
 You will be acting as a mentor, for example for at-risk youth or marginalized women and children.
 You will also be helping to run programs at your host organization which aim to develop life skills, rehabilitate, and offer support to individuals.